 Input the customer ID number or name, once returned name appears use arrow keys or click on it.
 Highlight customer required and press tab.
 The Order Type is always invoiceable Sales order and Status is always To invoice.

 Inputting Responsible (budget holder) and salesman (this should have already defaulted to the inputters name).
 To enter the budget holder, click the arrow and the drop down box should display a list of names, select the name you require.
+NB This does not control who the orders goes to in workflow.
+The budget holder in workflow is determined from the subproject on each line.

 This function has predictive text, so start to type in the first letters of the person you wish to input and tab.

-Customer reference box – This is the contact name the invoice will be sent to.
+Customer reference box – This will appear on the invoice as “Your Ref:” So enter the customer’s PO number and/or contact name

-External Reference – Brief reference the invoice

-External Order ID – The majority of customers will not pay an invoice without a purchase order being quoted.
-Please obtain a purchase order or reference before raising a sales order, for example p/o 1234567.This will enable customer to match their order number reference with the invoice you have sent.
-Also include Brief description of goods, this information will show on the remittance and statements, this will enable the customer to identify which invoice the university is chasing for payment.

-The text will also show in the subject details.
+External Order ID – This will appear in the sales and general ledger and on Statements sent to customer

 Default GL Analysis